preetalpawar/FP-A-Budget-vs-Actual-Analysis/README.md

 ## 💡 Key Findings

-* Revenue exceeded budget, indicating positive overall revenue performance.
+* Revenue performed above budget during the period analysed.
-* Operating profit outperformed budget, supported by stronger revenue generation.
+* Operating profit also exceeded budget, supported by stronger revenue performance.
 * Marketing recorded the highest departmental expense variance and requires further cost review.
-* Monthly analysis highlighted changes in revenue, expenses and operating profitability.
+* Monthly analysis highlighted changes in revenue, expenses, and operating profitability.
-* Management recommendations focus on controlling unfavorable costs while sustaining revenue performance.
+* The analysis points to the need for continued monitoring of departmental costs and unfavourable variances.

 ## 📁 Project Files